RoelLeal/appambit/README.md

 }
 ```

-## Running the demo application
+## ▶️Running the demo application

-The demo application shows how to use the appambit library in a real project.
+The demo application shows how to use the appambit library in a real project.👨‍💻

 ### Requirements

-- Android Studio Arctic Fox (2020.3.1) or later
+- Android Studio Arctic Fox (2020.3.1) or later 🦊
-- Android device with API 26 or higher, or an emulator.
+- Android device with API 26 or higher, or an emulator. 📱
-- AGP 8.9.2
+- AGP 8.9.2 🔧

-### Steps to run the application
+### 🛠️Steps to run the application

 Clone the repository or download the source code 2.
 2. Open the project in Android Studio